jross9/FPGA-Samples/README.md

 -----
 # The PLAN

-* 010-Button   -- simplest example, we press a button and an LED turns on.
+* Button   -- simplest example, we press a button and an LED turns on.
 Let go, it turns off.
-* 020-Button2  -- press a button and an LED turns on.
+* Button2  -- press a button and an LED turns on.
 Press button again, LED turns off.
-* 030-Switches -- second simplest example, turn a switch ON LED goes on, turn it OFF LED goes off.
+* Switches -- second simplest example, turn a switch ON LED goes on, turn it OFF LED goes off.
-* 040-[Blinky](040-Blinky)   -- We merely blink a single LED at a given rate!
+* [Blinky](040-Blinky)   -- We merely blink a single LED at a given rate!
-* 050-Blinky2  -- We blink all LEDs that the dev board has.
+* Blinky2  -- We blink all LEDs that the dev board has.
-* 060-Sweep    -- Sweep a set of LED’s back-and-forth.
+* Sweep    -- Sweep a set of LED’s back-and-forth.
-* 070-Counter  -- Counter show result in binary on LED's
+* Counter  -- Counter show result in binary on LED's
-* 080-7Seg     -- Counter show result on LED segments
+* 7Seg     -- Counter show result on LED segments
-* 100-PS2      -- Read PS/2 keyboard
+* PS2      -- Read PS/2 keyboard
-* 110-PS2M     -- Read PS/2 mouse
+* PS2M     -- Read PS/2 mouse
-* 150-UART     -- UART example (echo char)
+* UART     -- UART example (echo char)
-* 200-ROM
+* ROM      --
-* 210-RAM
+* RAM      --
-* 300-VGA      -- Set screen color to set of three switches (8 colors)
+* VGA      -- Set screen color to set of three switches (8 colors)
-* 310-VGA2     -- Create a grid in each of several VGA modes ...
+* VGA2     -- Create a grid in each of several VGA modes ...
-* 400-DVI
+* DVI      --
-* 450-HDMI
+* HDMI     --
-* 500-CPU      -- 6809 Free-Run
+* CPU      -- 6809 Free-Run
-* 510-CPU1     -- 6809 Simple ROM
+* CPU1     -- 6809 Simple ROM
-* 900-Logic    -- TTL Logic Family
+* Logic    -- TTL Logic Family

 -----

 # FPGA collection

 I have quite the collection of FPGA development boards: